char101/godoc-chm/README.md

 # godoc-chm

-This is a tool to generate CHM project files from do documentation hosted on a godoc HTTP server.
+This is a tool to generate CHM project files from go documentation hosted on a godoc HTTP server.

 ## Features